asadhusain97/buzz5_quiz_app/README.md

 ## Usage

 1. **Create a Quiz:**
-   Set up your questions in [this Google Sheet](https://docs.google.com/spreadsheets/d/149cG62dE_5H9JYmNYoJ_h0w5exYSFNY-HvX8Yq-HZrI/edit?usp=sharing) with rounds and question sets.
+   Set up your questions in the Google Sheet with rounds and question sets.
+Ask me for the link.

 2. **Host a Game:**
    - Sign in to your account